-The Alberta Joint Working Group on MMIWG has been appointed to provide advice, direction and input into the Alberta government’s proposed action plan to address the calls for justice contained in the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.
+The Alberta Joint Working Group on MMIWG was appointed to provide advice, direction and input into the Alberta government’s proposed action plan to address the calls for justice contained in the final report of the National Inquiry into Missing and Murdered Indigenous Women and Girls.

 Indigenous women in Canada are three times more likely to be victims of violence than non-Indigenous women.
 In Alberta, 206 Indigenous women were murdered between 1980 and 2012 – accounting for 28% of all female homicide victims in that time period.

 By addressing the calls for justice, we can build an Alberta where Indigenous women and girls are valued, respected, and are safe to lead lives filled with hope and promise.